-Grand Canyon University students, faculty and staff are required to have a parking permit to park on campus.
-Parking permits can be purchased online at https://gcu.thepermitstore.com/ or by visiting Campus Parking in the Public Safety lobby located in the Grove Garage.
+Grand Cnyon University students, faculty and staff are required to have a parking permit to park on campus.
+Parking permits can be purchased online at gcu.thepermitstore.com or by visiting the Campus Operations Office located in the Colter Office Complex.
 Students who have registered for handicapped parking permits online must provide acceptable medical documentation supporting a request for accommodations through the Student Disability Office.